 Scholars must return a scholar medication sheet filled out and signed by the parent and doctor at the start of the school year if they take prescription medication.
-This is a communication tool, which allows NRCS to know if a scholar has an allergy or takes prescription medications.
-A parent/guardian must complete a medication form regarding the administration of prescription and non-prescription medication at school.
-Prescription medications must be delivered in the original container by the parent/guardian along with the appropriate paperwork.
-A note allowing the school to administer the medication must also accompany non-prescription medication.
+This communication tool lets NRCS know if a scholar has an allergy or takes prescription medications.
+A parent/guardian must complete a medication form regarding administering prescription and non-prescription medicines at school.
+Prescription medications must be delivered in the original container by the parent/guardian, along with the appropriate paperwork.
+A note allowing the school to administer the medication must accompany non-prescription medicines.
 Both medications must be locked in the clinic.